Silsbee, California

 Silsbee is a former settlement in Imperial County, California.
 It was located 6 mi west-southwest of El Centro.

 A post office operated at Silsbee from 1902 to 1909.
 The name honors Thomas Silsbee, rancher.
-The town was destroyed by an overflow of the Colorado River.
+Described as a "picturesque lakeside townsite" on the shores of the now-drained Blue Lake, the town was thought to hold potential as a new recreational resort.
+However, the town was destroyed by an overflow of the Colorado River that gave rise to the Salton Sea in 1905, and a new townsite was established a few miles north at Seeley, California.